 SCC Workforce Transitions and Career Services Department

-Lair Building 6 509-533-7249
+Lair Building 6

 WorkSource 509-533-8070

-SFCC Career and Community Engager ment Center
+SFCC Career Education

-Library Building 2, Room 001 509-533-3545
+Library Building 2, room 001......
+509-533-3545

 Work-study employment is offered to students who have applied for financial aid, expressed an interest in student employment on their FAFSA, and are eligible for the program.
 Institutional work-study employment is also available on campus for students who do not qualify for financial aid work-study.